stfc/PSyclone/doc/developer_guide/developers.rst

 The PSyclone Internal Representation (PSyIR) is a language-independent AST that PSyclone uses to represent the PSy layer and the kernel code.
-The PSyIR can be constructed from scratch or produced from existing code using one of the (front-end) ASTProcessors provided in PSyclone and it can be transformed back to a particular language using the (back-end) support provided in PSyclone.
+The PSyIR can be constructed from scratch or produced from existing code using one of the front-ends (Readers) and it can be transformed back to a particular language using the back-ends (Writers) provided in PSyclone.

 Nodes
 =====